niszo/Autonomy-Trader/README.md

 Autonomy Trader is made to automate a day trader’s trading if they don’t know how to program their self by the ability to select pre-programmed strategies for stocks.
 It obtains graphical visualization, updated stocks, prices, order histories, and push notifications to keep the trader up to date with the trades the program places.

 I currently have it hosted locally.
 If it is still running on my machine then you can access it by https://328a3ebb6296.ngrok.io/.
+If not, use the command "uvicorn main:app --reload" to access it locally.